 - Permanent disability benefits are paid for a percentage of your average weekly wage if you’re permanently disabled.

-- Death benefits paid to the employee’s dependents if the employee dies as a result of their work-related injury or illness.
+- Death benefits are paid to the employee’s dependents if the employee dies as a result of their work-related injury or illness.

 Insurance company’s role in the process

 The insurance company’s role is to provide coverage for employees who are hurt on the job.
 This coverage includes medical expenses, lost wages, and other benefits.
-It’s responsible for paying out these benefits to the employee, and may also investigate the claim to determine its validity.
+It’s responsible for paying out these benefits to the employee and may also investigate the claim to determine its validity.

 In some cases, the insurance company may also defend the employer in any legal proceedings related to the claim.

-Right to appeal a denied claim
+Right to appeal a denied claim.

 You have the right to appeal a denied claim.
 The process for appealing a denied claim in Illinois is specific and involves several steps.
 The following are just a few.